voedger/voedger-internals/concepts/storage-extensions.md

 ## Principles

-- Storage Extension deployed as a part of an Application Image
+- Storage Extension is deployed as a part of an Application Image
 - Storage Extension is a Go plugin
   - Plugins are currently supported only on Linux, FreeBSD, and macOS
   - If a Storage Extension is updated, some resources related to the previous instance are wasted